Zernjk/DBML-for-Clinical-Trial-Augmentation-Using-Real-World-Data/README.md

 3. fits a second-stage VAE to the concatenated latent representations;
 4. screens the candidate control pool using reconstruction losses;
-5. estimates balancing weights for the retained candidates using kernel maximum mean discrepancy (KMMD), Euclidean energy balancing, or a mini-batch neural-network KMMD variant; and
+5. estimates balancing weights for the retained candidates using kernel maximum mean discrepancy (KMMD), or Euclidean energy balancing;
 6. optionally samples a final external control arm and evaluates covariate similarity in R.